Liberal League (Luxembourg): Collapse

-The expansion of suffrage, together with the loss of the old guard that had dominated Luxembourgian politics for the previous thirty years, caused the Liberal League's political base to be eroded.
+The expansion of suffrage, together with the loss of the old guard that had dominated Luxembourgish politics for the previous thirty years, caused the Liberal League's political base to be eroded.
 Two ideological groupings emerged in the party: the 'old' classical liberals and the 'young' progressive liberals.
 The former camp was led by Robert Brasseur, whilst the latter was led by Gaston Diderich.
 A deputy from the Socialists defected to the Liberal League, forming a 'radical socialist' caucus within the party that was openly opposed to Brasseur's leadership.

 In 1925, the old liberals were virtually wiped out, leading to the collapse of the party.
 The party was succeeded by the Radical Socialist Party, the Liberal Left, the Radical Party.
 In 1932, the parties re-united under the name of the Radical Liberal Party, which would go on to become the nucleus of the modern Democratic Party after the war.